David A. Hamburg

 A native of Evansville, Indiana, Dr. Hamburg received his A.B. degree from Indiana University in 1944 and his M.D. degree in 1947.
 After completing an internship and residency at Michael Reese Hospital in Chicago and a residency at Yale University School of Medicine, Dr. Hamburg served in the U.S. Army as a psychiatrist and as a research psychiatrist.
 His early research interests were coping and adaptation; behavioral, endocrine, and genetic aspects of stress; and the biological basis and development of aggressive behavior.

 Dr. Hamburg was a member of the United States Defense Policy Board with Secretary of Defense William Perry, and served as co-chair with former Secretary of State Cyrus Vance of the Carnegie Commission on Preventing Deadly Conflict.
 He was also a member of President Bill Clinton's Committee of Advisors on Science and Technology.
-Most recently, Dr. Hamburg chaired two parallel committees at the United Nations and European Union on the prevention of genocide ' one reporting directly to the UN Secretary-General and the other to Javier Solana, Secretary General of the Council of the European Union.
+Dr. Hamburg chaired two parallel committees at the United Nations and European Union on the prevention of genocide, one reporting directly to the UN Secretary-General and the other to Javier Solana, Secretary General of the Council of the European Union.
 He was the founder of the Carnegie Commission on Science, Technology and Government, and, in 1994, established the Carnegie Commission on Preventing Conflict.

 His professional activities include associations with the Psychiatry Research Society, the International Society for Research on Aggression, the Association for Research in Nervous and Mental Disease, and the American Academy of Arts and Sciences.
 He was head of the Commission on Drugs and Behavior for the Council of the Salk Institute on Biology and Human Affairs, and also served on the Advisory Board of the Center for Preventive Action of the Council on Foreign Relations, the Advisory Council of Stanford's Freeman Spogli Institute of International Studies, and the Harvard International Advisory Council.

-Dr. Hamburg has published many papers on psychological stress and endocrine function, adaptive behavior under stress, and the evolution and genetics of behavior.
-He is author of Psychiatry as a Behavioral Science (1970) published under the auspices of the National Academy of Sciences, and was co-editor of Coping and Adaptation (1974).
+Dr. Hamburg published many papers on psychological stress and endocrine function, adaptive behavior under stress, and the evolution and genetics of behavior.
+He was author of Psychiatry as a Behavioral Science (1970) published under the auspices of the National Academy of Sciences, and was co-editor of Coping and Adaptation (1974).
 He also penned Today's Children: Creating a Future for a Generation in Crisis (1992); No More Killing Fields: Preventing Deadly Conflict (2002); Learning to Live Together: Preventing Hatred and Violence in Child and Adolescent Development (2004); and Preventing Genocide: Practical Steps toward Early Detection and Effective Action (2010).
 Dr. Hamburg has served on the boards of at least fourteen scientific and professional journals.

 Among the many honors awarded to Dr. Hamburg include the President's Medal for Advancement of Biomedical Research from the Michael Reese Medical Center and the Research Prize from the International Society for Research on Aggression, both in 1974.
 He also received the Foreign Policy Association's Medal; the Sarnat Mental Health Award of the Institute of Medicine, National Academy of Sciences; the International Peace Academy's 25th Anniversary Special Award; the National Academy of Sciences Public Welfare Medal (its highest award) in 1998; and the Presidential Medal of Freedom (the highest civilian award of the United States) in 1996.